-Samuel Hayes first appears on 10 January 1743/4 buying a 50-acre tract on the Meherrin River and bordering the “old country line” (the border between North Carolina and what was then Isle of Wight County and later Southampton County, Virginia) in the extreme northeast corner of present-day Northampton County, North Carolina.1 Less than three years later he bought an adjacent 233 acre parcel from Benjamin Williams of Isle of Wight County.2 On the same day Joshua Hayes, perhaps his brother, bought an adjoining 210 acre tract from Williams.3 Samuel Hayes sold 50 of his 283 acres on 5 August 1746 to his mother-in-law Margaret Braddy of Isle of Wight, and on 31 January 1753 he sold the remaining 233 acres to Benjamin Williamson of Southampton County.4
+Samuel Hayes first appears on 10 January 1743/4 buying a 50-acre tract on the Meherrin River and bordering the “old country line” — the border between North Carolina and what was then Isle of Wight County and later Southampton County, Virginia — in the extreme northeast corner of present-day Northampton County, North Carolina.1 Less than three years later he bought an adjacent 233 acre parcel from Benjamin Williams of Isle of Wight County.2 On the same day Joshua Hayes, perhaps his brother, bought an adjoining 210 acre tract from Benjamin Williams.3 Samuel Hayes sold 50 of his 283 acres on 5 August 1746 to his mother-in-law Margaret Braddy of Isle of Wight, who owed the adjacent land on the other side of the border, and on 31 January 1753 he sold the remaining 233 acres to Benjamin Williamson of Southampton County.4

 Elias Braddy Jr. died not long thereafter in 1741 leaving all his land in Virginia and North Carolina, as well as his moveable estate, to “my loving mother Margrett Braddy.”9 The daughter Mary Braddy evidently died young as well, leaving Elizabeth Hayes as the only remaining child of Elias Braddy Sr. by 1750.
 The result of the land transactions is that Elizabeth Braddy and her mother owned land adjoining the property that Samuel Hayes bought in 1744.

 →For more information on these Braddy records, see this page.